andrewocean/LeetCode/README.md

 LeetCode
 ========

-LeetCode algorithm
+#LeetCode algorithm
-  This file includes some LeetCode programming answers writen by myself.
+  -This file includes some LeetCode programming answers writen by myself.
 Have fun!